How to Stop Your Dog’s Annoying Humping Behavior

 Eliminate Your Dog's Stress

 Because stress is a significant part of mounting behavior, the more stressors you can remove from your dog’s world, the better.
-See “Stress Signals,” June 2006, for more about recognizing signs of stress in your dog and reducing the stressors in his life.
+Learn to recognize signs of stress in your dog and reduce the stressors in his life.

 “Good Manners” classes are also of benefit.
 The better you and your dog can communicate with each other, the less stressful life is for both of you.
 If he’s trained to respond promptly to cues, you can use the technique of “asking for an incompatible behavior” to minimize mounting.
 If you see your dog approaching a guest with a gleam in his eye, your cue to “Go to your place!” or “Leave it!” will divert him.
 He can’t “Down” and mount a leg at the same time.
 Nor can he do pushups on the rug if he is responding to your request to “Sit.”